Ahmad Brooks: 2013 season

-During a Week 2 29–3 road loss to the Seahawks, Brooks recorded nine tackles and his first sack of the season.
-Two weeks later against the Rams, Brooks had seven tackles, 1.5 sacks, and a pass deflection in the 35–11 road victory.
+During the season-opener against the Packers, Brooks recorded a tackle and a pass deflection in the 34–28 victory.
+In the next game against the Seahawks, he had nine tackles and his first sack of the season on Russell Wilson during the 29–3 road loss.
+Two weeks later against the Rams on Thursday Night Football, Brooks recorded seven tackles, 1.5 sacks, and a pass deflection in the 35–11 road victory.

-During a Week 7 31–17 road victory over the Tennessee Titans, Brooks recorded a tackle, a pass deflection, and a sack.
-Three weeks later against the Carolina Panthers, he had five tackles and sacked Cam Newton twice in the narrow 10–9 loss.
+During a Week 7 31–17 road victory over the Tennessee Titans, Brooks had a tackle, a pass deflection, and a sack.
+Three weeks later against the Carolina Panthers, he recorded five tackles and sacked Cam Newton twice in the narrow 10–9 loss.
 In the next game against the Saints, Brooks had two tackles, a strip-sack, a fumble recovery, a pass deflection, and an interception during the 23–20 road loss.
 On November 20, 2013, he was fined $15,750 by the NFL for a controversial roughing-the-passer penalty in which he struck the neck of quarterback Drew Brees, the same quarterback off whom he scored his first NFL touchdown.
-This fine was later overturned.
+The fine was later overturned.

-During a Week 12 27–6 road victory over the Redskins on Monday Night Football, Brooks recorded seven tackles, two sacks, and a pass deflection.
+During Week 12 against the Redskins on Monday Night Football, Brooks recorded seven tackles, two sacks, and a pass deflection in the 27–6 road victory.
 Two weeks later against the Seahawks, he had five tackles and a pass deflection in the narrow 19–17 victory.

 Brooks finished the 2013 season setting career-highs in tackles with 60, sacks with 8.5, and pass deflections with seven while also recording two forced fumbles, a fumble recovery, and an interception in 16 games and starts.
 As a result, Brooks was named to his first Pro Bowl.
-The 49ers finished the 2013 season second in the NFC West with a 12–4 record and qualified for the playoffs.
-They beat the Packers on the road by a score of 23–20 in the Wild Card Round where Brooks had six tackles and two sacks (one was a strip-sack).
-In the Divisional Round against the Panthers, he recorded six tackles and 2.5 sacks in the 23–10 road victory.
-During the NFC Championship Game against the Seahawks, Brooks recorded three tackles in the 23–17 road loss.
+The 49ers finished second in the NFC West with a 12–4 record and qualified for the playoffs as the #5-seed.
+During the Wild Card Round against the Packers, Brooks had six tackles and two sacks (one was a strip-sack) in the 23–20 road victory.
+In the Divisional Round against the Panthers, he recorded six tackles and 2.5 sacks during the 23–10 road victory.
+During the NFC Championship Game against the Seahawks, Brooks had three tackles in the 23–17 road loss.